DBlassio/Dblassio.github.io/Bachelor.md

 - MICRO and MACRO ECONOMICS, ECONOMICS OF UNCERTAINTY
 - ACCOUNTING, FINANCIAL MATHEMATICS
 - DIFFERENTIAL AND INTEGRAL CALCULUS (univariate y multivariable)
-- HIGHER ALGEBRA y LINEAR ALGEBRA
+- HIGHER ALGEBRA and LINEAR ALGEBRA
 - PROBABILITY CALCULUS (univariate y multivariable)
 - LOSS DISTRIBUTIONS AND RISK THEORY, QUANTITATIVE RISK MANAGEMENT
 - APPLIED STATISTICS, MATHEMATICAL STATISTICS, STOCHASTIC PROCESSES.
 - ALGORITHMICS AND PROGRAMMING, SIMULATION AND OPTIMIZATION, NUMERICAL ANALYSIS, CREDIBILITY THEORY AND IBNR.

-Some of the tools utilized within the program encompassed Python, R, Matlab, Bloomberg, and Microsoft Excel.
+Some of the tools utilized within the program encompassed **Python, R, Matlab, Bloomberg, and Microsoft Excel**.

 Within the program, there were also courses designed to provide us with the ability to comprehend the political and social phenomena of the Mexican reality, as well as the foundations of logic and philosophy in general.
 Some of the courses included: